alexpialetski/Marshrutify/README.md

 # Deployment

 This project is set up with AWS CDK.
+If AWS environment (account) is not bootstrapped yet: `cdk bootstrap`

 ## CLI